vylren/ADXL345-Data-Processing-and-Display-on-LCD-Screen-via-I2C---STM32/README.md

 **Features:**

--Sensor Initialization: The code initializes the ADXL345 sensor, configuring it for data acquisition.
+-Sensor Initialization: The code initializes the ADXL345 sensor, configuring it for data acquisition. <br />
--Data Acquisition: Utilizing I2C communication protocol, the code reads raw acceleration data from the ADXL345 sensor.
+-Data Acquisition: Utilizing I2C communication protocol, the code reads raw acceleration data from the ADXL345 sensor. <br />
--Data Processing: The raw sensor data is processed to calculate RMS values for each axis, providing a measure of the root mean square acceleration.
+-Data Processing: The raw sensor data is processed to calculate RMS values for each axis, providing a measure of the root mean square acceleration. <br />
 -Visualization: The processed data is visualized on an LCD screen, providing real-time feedback on the acceleration values in each axis.
-The refresh rate can be customized according to your needs by calibrating TIM6 and TIM7.
+The refresh rate can be customized according to your needs by calibrating TIM6 and TIM7. <br />
 -UART Transmission: The processed data is transmitted via UART communication for external monitoring or logging purposes.

 **Setup:**

--Hardware Setup: Connect the ADXL345 sensor to the microcontroller board according to the provided pinout.
+-Hardware Setup: Connect the ADXL345 sensor to the microcontroller board according to the provided pinout.<br />
 -Software Setup: Import the provided code into your development environment, ensuring all necessary dependencies are included.

 **Usage:**

--Initialize the sensor by calling the adxl_init() function.
+-Initialize the sensor by calling the adxl_init() function.<br />
--Start data acquisition and processing by running the main loop.
+-Start data acquisition and processing by running the main loop.<br />
--Visualize the processed data on the connected LCD screen.
+-Visualize the processed data on the connected LCD screen.<br />
 -Optionally, monitor or log the data transmitted via UART for further analysis.

 [LT]